turingschool/curriculum/source/projects/hyde/iteration_3.markdown

 In the context of web design a "layout" is a special template that extracts some of the common formatting for a document or collection of documents.
 The point of a layout is to pull out commonly repeated markup so that we don't have to directly copy it into all of our files.
 For example many sites will put all of the common content for their header, sidebar, and footer into a layout, since these contents appear the same on every page.

+For Hyde, we'd like to define a standard layout file which contains all of the "boilerplate" markup for our pages.
+Then, when we build the site, each individual page (or post) should have its rendered content injected into the appropriate place in the layout.

 ### Supporting Layouts in Hyde

 For this iteration you need to do several things